ElektraInitiative/libelektra/doc/CODING.md

 pip install cmakelang[yaml]==0.6.13
 ```

-Please make sure, that you install the correct version (`0.6.13`) of cmake format:
+Please make sure, that you install the correct version (`0.6.13`) of cmake-format:

 ```sh
 cmake-format --version